-Table 1 shows how many times in 2003 we were queried by various systems.
-The fastest-growing service is our Internet service Network Time Protocol (NTP); the number of individual requests has doubled every year since the program was initiated.
+Table 1 shows how many times the USNO was queried by various time-transfer systems in the past year.
+The fastestgrowing service is the Internet service Network Time Protocol (NTP); the number of individual requests has doubled every year since the program was initiated.
 The billions of requests correspond to at least several million users.
-Unfortunately, in late 2004 the NTP load reached 5000 queries per second at our Washington, DC site, which saturated the Internet connections [9].
-Due to this saturation, perhaps a third of the NTP requests sent to our Washington site are not responded to.
-We expect to upgrade our capacity in a few months, but frequent upgrading of our Internet capacity may prove insufficient to cope with the projected growth.
-Our server also responds to a large but unknown number of NTP-like service requests involving telnets through ports 13 and 37.
-Along with our public service, we also have an NTP service on the DoD's classified SIPRNET, which we are now increasing to include two overseas sites.
-In late 2003, we upgraded our entire NTP array so as to have identical units with up-to-date software capable of supporting authenticated NTP, which we have made operational at the AMC.
+Unfortunately, in late 2004 the NTP load reached 5000 queries per second at the Washington, DC site, which saturated the Internet connections [9].
+Due to this saturation, perhaps a third of the NTP requests sent to the Washington site were not responded to.
+In August 2005 the Defense Information Services Agency (DISA) provided higher-bandwidth Internet access, and the query rate increased to 6000 packet requests/second.
+Such upgrades of Internet capacity may prove insufficient to cope with the projected growth.
+The server also responds to a large but unknown number of NTP-like service requests involving telnets through ports 13 and 37